-FY 2021 Planned Safety Activities
+FY 2020 Planned Safety Activities

-Inspections Inspections Investigations New Entrant Sum of FY 2021 Average 2004/05 Safety Audits Activities Activities
+Inspections Investigations New Entrant Sum of FY 2020 Average 20 Safety Audits Activities Activities

 5332 0 24 5356 6188

-The sum of your planned FY 2021 safety activities must equal or exceed the average number of 2004/2005 activities.
-To be reimbursed for non-CMV traffic enforcement activities, update the number of FY 2021 roadside inspections, investigations, and/or new entrant safety audits to reflect the allowable amount.
+The sum of your planned FY 2020 safety activities must equal or exceed the average number of 2004/2005 activities to be reimbursed for non-CMV traffic enforcement activities.
+Update the number of FY 2020 roadside inspections, investigations, and/or new entrant safety audits to be eligible for reimbursement.